serpapi/google-search-results-ruby/README.md

 - [Contributing](#contributing)

 ## Guide
-### How to set the private API key
+### How to set a private API key
-The api_key can be set globally using a singleton pattern.
+You can set an `api_key` globally using a singleton pattern, or you can provide an `api_key` for each search.

+The following is an example of setting a global `api_key`:

 ```ruby
 GoogleSearch.api_key = "secret_api_key"
 search = GoogleSearch.new(q: "coffee")
 ```

-or api_key can be provided for each search.
+The following is an example of providing an `api_key` for an individual search:

 ```ruby
 search = GoogleSearch.new(q: "coffee", api_key: "secret_api_key")
 ```

-To get the key simply copy/paste from [serpapi.com/dashboard](https://serpapi.com/dashboard).
+You can find your API key at [serpapi.com/dashboard](https://serpapi.com/dashboard).

 ### Search API capability for Google